Swetha0311/Comparative-Analysis-of-MEME-and-Weeder-for-DNA-Motif-Discovery/README.md

 # Project Goals

-Analyze MEME and Weeder for motif discovery in Mus musculus sequences Compare performance based on computational efficiency and accuracy Evaluate motif similarity with known JASPAR motifs
+-Analyze MEME and Weeder for motif discovery in Mus musculus sequences -Compare performance based on computational efficiency and accuracy -Evaluate motif similarity with known JASPAR motifs

 # Datasets Used